 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in to the new school year, make new friends and develop their social skills.
 Most departments in the school have additional sessions that further engage pupils and developing their knowledge and understanding.
 These are a great way to learn more in a specific area and make new friends with similar interests.
 Activities take place at lunchtimes and after school, and timetables are available in every classroom.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.

 Achievement and Rewards

-Your son will receive homework from his subject teachers and this should be recorded in his planner.
-To support the boys, teachers will also place details of homework onto a website called Show My Homework.
-As a parent, you also have access to this website and please do feel free to consult it regularly to support your son(s) with their homework and organisation.
+Your son will receive homework from his subject teachers, and this should be recorded in his planner.
+To support the boys, teachers will also place details of homework onto O365 TEAMS.
+As a parent/guardian, we advise that you refer to his planner on a regular basis which will allow you to able to support your son(s) with their homework and organisation.

 Home and School Contact

 Every pupil is issued with a school planner at the start of the academic year which becomes their responsibility.
 This is an excellent resource for pupils to keep themselves organised.
 It also is a useful vehicle for maintaining close contact between home and school.
 Teachers may use the planner to communicate with you and you are of course welcome to do the same.
 Please ensure you check your son’s planner EVERY DAY and that you sign your son’s planner every week.
 All members of staff can of course be contacted on the main school number.